 Configure NTP Group Policy for PDC DC

-At this step you need to configure your domain controller with the role of PDC Emulator to synchronize with an external source.
-PDC Emulator role can be moved between domain controllers, so we need to make sure that GPO applied only to the current holder of Primary Domain Controller role.
-To do this, using Group Policy Management Console (GPMC.msc) select WMI Filters section and create new WMI filter with name Filter PDC Emulator and query Select * from Win32_ComputerSystem where DomainRole = 5.
+At this step, you need to configure your domain controller with the role of PDC Emulator to synchronize with an external source.
+PDC Emulator role can be moved between domain controllers, so we need to make sure that GPO applied only to the current holder of the Primary Domain Controller role.
+To do this, using Group Policy Management Console (GPMC.msc) select WMI Filters section and create a new WMI filter with name Filter PDC Emulator and query Select * from Win32_ComputerSystem where DomainRole = 5.

 Select created GPO and switch to the Edit mode.
-Go to following section of Group Policy Editor Console: Computer Configuration > Administrative Templates > System > Windows Time Service > Time Providers.
+Go to the following section of Group Policy Editor Console: Computer Configuration > Administrative Templates > System > Windows Time Service > Time Providers.

 We are interested in the following policies: